Distributional Regression with Tabular Foundation Models: Evaluating Probabilistic Predictions via Proper Scoring Rules: Preliminaries

-whose unique solution is the \emph{conditional mean} $f^*(\mathbf{x}) = \mathbb{E}[Y \mid \mathbf{X} = \mathbf{x}]$.
-Conversely, the conditional median arises under MAE minimization, and the $\tau$-quantile arises under the asymmetric pinball loss \cite{gneiting2011making}.
-In each case, the prediction problem reduces to estimating a single real number per input — a \emph{point estimate}.
-While sufficient for many tasks, point estimates cannot capture \emph{aleatoric uncertainty}: the irreducible variability of $Y$ given $\bm{x}$ that persists even with infinite data \citep{KNEIB202399}.
+whose minimizer is the \emph{conditional mean} $f^*(\mathbf{x}) = \mathbb{E}[Y \mid \mathbf{X} = \mathbf{x}]$ (see also Bayes estimator).
+Conversely, the conditional median arises under MAE minimization, and the $\tau$-quantile arises under the asymmetric pinball loss \citep{gneiting2011making}.
+In each case, the prediction problem reduces to estimating a single real number per input, namely a (conditional) \emph{point estimate}.
+While sufficient for many tasks, point estimates cannot capture \emph{aleatoric uncertainty}: the irreducible variability of $Y$ given $\bm{x}$ that persists even with infinite data \citep{KNEIB202399, wang2025aleatoric}.
+A distinction must be drawn between this irreducible aleatoric uncertainty and epistemic uncertainty, which stems from limited data and can in principle be reduced.
+A natural extension thereof is distributional regression, which addresses this limitation by modeling the entire conditional distribution $P_{Y | X=x}$ rather than a single functional thereof.
+This can be done by estimating the conditional density, CDF, or quantile function as a whole \citep{KNEIB202399}.
+This yields a full characterization of predictive uncertainty, from which point estimates, prediction intervals, and arbitrary quantiles can subsequently be derived.

-\paragraph{Distributional Regression} Distributional regression instead aims to model the entire conditional distribution $F(Y=y \mid \mathbf{x}) = P(Y \leq y \mid \mathbf{X} = \mathbf{x})$, providing a complete description of uncertainty.
-The goal is to approximate $F^*$ with a predictive distribution $\hat{F}(Y=y \mid \mathbf{x}) \in \mathcal{F}$, where $\mathcal{F}$ denotes a suitable family of distributions over $\mathbb{R}$.
-This shifts the modeling question from \emph{``what is the most likely value of $Y$?''} to \emph{``what is the full range of plausible values of $Y$, and how probable is each?''}.
-Distributional regression, therefore, strictly generalizes classical regression, and the only cost is a more demanding modeling and evaluation framework — precisely what proper scoring rules provide (Section~\ref{sec:proper_scoring_rules}).

-\paragraph{Proper Scoring Rules.}The evaluation of probabilistic forecasts is central to both the development and comparison of statistical models. \cite{Gneiting_sharpness_calibration2007} characterize the goal of probabilistic forecasting as maximizing the \emph{sharpness} of the predictive distribution subject to \emph{calibration}.
-Calibration refers to the consistency between the distributional forecasts and the observation.
-A forecast is sharp if its predictive intervals are shorter than those of a naive probabilistic forecast.
-A scoring rule $S(\hat{F}, y)$ measures the goodness of this joint criterion by assigning a numerical score to a predictive distribution $\hat{F}$ given one observed outcome $y$, providing a single measure of forecast quality \citep{gneiting2007strictly}.